grancourhe41349/grancourhe/README.md

-Goals in water polo are constructed of metal frames and netting, positioned at the ends of the pool and measuring 3 meters wide and 0.9 meters high.
+Opening theory, which encompasses thousands of variations and sub-variations, is a critical aspect of modern chess strategy and preparation.